pelucid/query_builder_junior_eng/README.md

 virtualenv interview_env
 source interview_env/bin/activate
 ```
-Next, install some requirements by running: `make build`, This may take a minute or two.
+Next, install some requirements by running: `make build`.
+This may take a minute or two.
 When you're able to install the packages, you're all done!

 ### Checking you're done

-First, make sure your PYTHONPATH environment variable is set correctly.
-This can be done by running the following command:
+First, add the newly cloned repo's path to your current PYTHONPATH environment variable by running this command:
 ```bash
 export PYTHONPATH=/path/to/this/repo:$PYTHONPATH
 ```